deepskies/deeplenstronomy/Notebooks/ConfigFiles.md

 ### The SURVEY Section

 This section specifies the properties of the survey that collected the dataset you are seeking to simulate.
-This could be DES, LSST, SDSS, ZTF, etc. The parameters `deeplenstronomy` needs in this section are:
+This could be the characteristics of DES, LSST, SDSS, ZTF, etc. The parameters `deeplenstronomy` needs in this section are:

 - `BANDS`: a comma-separated list of the optical filters used
 - `seeing`: the FWHM in arcseconds of the measured PSF from the observations